architdatar/quick-git-tutorial/tutorial_part_III.md

 While this command may seem very easy on the surface, Git can do a lot of heavy lifting in the background if need be.
 We won't get into all the details here, but I encourage you to read to the [section on Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) in Pro-Git.
 I also encourage you to read the documentation of the `git-merge` command which you can access by typing `man git-merge` in your CLI.

+## Conflict resolution (Under development)
+In the previous case, the merge occured without any errors since, we had only added some new files.
+But what would happen if there were a conflict?

 ## Deleting a branch
 Now that you have merged your feature branch into the master branch, you don't really need it.
 Thus, it might be a good idea to go ahead and delete the feature branch to avoid clutter in the branch history.